Biggest CCPA Fines and Penalties Explained

 The seriousness of a violation is a cornerstone in calculating the amount of money assessed in CCPA fines.

-Violations that leave sensitive personal information vulnerable to the possibility of by-usage by many consumers tend to be a lot more serious and incurable.
+Violations that leave sensitive personal information vulnerable to the possibility of misuse by many consumers tend to be a lot more serious and incurable.

 For instance, authorities will inflict higher CCPA fines for large-scale data breaches or continued contravention of consumer rights than for small isolated violations.

-2. How Many Situation Reports Did the Violation Affect?
+2. How Many Situation Reports Were Affected by the Violation?

-Serious violations aimed against many consumers automatically trigger high CCPA fines against them.
+Serious violations aimed at many consumers automatically trigger high CCPA fines against them.

 Yet, the CCPA fine amount usually differs from $2,500 to $7,500 for one single violation; therefore, several violators end up stopping at the award level, which continues to rise progressively.